wbamberg/idl-reference/docs/nsICommandLine.md

 Find a flag with a parameter and remove both.
 This is a helper
 method that combines "findFlag" and "removeArguments" in one step.

-@return   null (a void astring) if the flag is not found.
-The parameter value
-          if found.
-Note that null and the empty string are not the same.
-@throws   NS_ERROR_INVALID_ARG if the flag exists without a parameter

-@param aFlag The flag name to find and remove.
-@param aCaseSensitive Whether to do case-sensitive flag search.

 #### Parameters ####